-- 20.1 The school publishes a publication scheme on its website outlining classes of information that will be made routinely available, including:
+- 20.1 The school publishes our Freedom of Information Publication scheme on the website outlining classes of information that will be made routinely available, including:

-- Policies and procedures.
+- Policies and procedures

-- Minutes of meetings.
+- Minutes of meetings

-- Annual reports.
+- Annual report

-- Financial information.
+- Financial information

 - 20.2 Classes of information specified in the publication scheme are made available quickly and easily on request.

 - 20.3 The school will not publish any personal information, including photos, on its website without the permission of the affected individual.
 When uploading information to the school